farheenfab/ReMind_app/README.md

    - Integrated Firebase to store and fetch user-created events, ensuring seamless data synchronization and display within the app.

 ### **Pooja**
+In this project, I played a pivotal role in developing the backend infrastructure that supports core functionalities crucial for user interaction and data management.
+I implemented a robust authentication system using Firebase, which provides secure login and sign-up capabilities, ensuring user data protection and access control.
+I designed and developed backend services for managing caretaker and patient details, including emergency data, which involves capturing user inputs, validating them, and storing them efficiently in the database.
+Additionally, I created a comprehensive medicine management system, which encompasses adding new medicines through a detailed form and backend functionality for editing, displaying, and deleting medicine records.
+This ensures that users can manage their medicine inventory effectively.
+It also focuses on enhancing user experience by enabling backend support for editing patient profiles, updating emergency information, and modifying caretaker details.
+A significant feature I integrated is the SOS button, which encompasses several emergency functions: locating the nearest police station, route to the nearest safe place, individuals, and sending immediate alerts to nearby responders.
+This feature is designed to enhance user safety and provide quick access to emergency services.

 ### **Prasitha**
+Developed the initial app prototype design using Figma.
+Created a custom logo for the app.

+Frontend Development:

+Worked on the frontend design and implementation of the following pages in the Remind Flutter app:

+Home Page
+Profile Page
+Medication Management (view, add, edit)
+Games (Match Game, Quiz Game, edit game)

+Made sure the UI was consistent in all the pages throughout the application.

+Backend Integration:

+Collaborated with team members to link the frontend with the backend for the following pages:

+Medicine
+Profile
+Login
+Sign-Up
+Games

 <!-- ## Getting Started